DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 Use the `az aks create` command to create an AKS cluster.
 The following example creates a cluster named <cluster> with two nodes.
 Azure Monitor for containers is also enabled using the `--enable-addons monitoring` parameter.
 The operation takes several minutes to complete.

+> [!NOTE]
-> Note:  During the creation of the AKS cluster, a second resource group is automatically created to store the AKS resources.
+> During the creation of the AKS cluster, a second resource group is automatically created to store the AKS resources.
 For more information, see [Why are two resource groups created with AKS](https://docs.microsoft.com/en-us/azure/aks/faq#why-are-two-resource-groups-created-with-aks).

 ```shell
 az aks create --name <cluster> --resource-group <resourcegroup> --node-count 2 \